 At the HKVCA Gallery site there are various scans of newspaper and magazine articles where veterans have provided personal accounts and insights.

-You can also check out the Submissions & Links part of this site, available from the Reference Library link at the top of most of our pages.
+You can also check out the Links part of this site, available from the Reference Library link at the top of most of our pages, and our book list.